The Blade: Anatomy and Terminology

 Fibrox / Thermorun

-Victorinox's NSF-certified textured thermoplastic handle — engineered specifically for non-slip performance in wet and greasy production kitchen conditions.
-Grip in wet conditions exceeds most wood and many synthetic alternatives.
-Dishwasher-tolerant.
-Zero aesthetic appeal; exceptional performance per dollar.
+Victorinox's National Sanitation Foundation, an independent body that certifies materials and equipment as safe for commercial food service.-certified textured thermoplastic handle, engineered specifically for non-slip performance in wet and greasy production-kitchen conditions.
+Its grip in wet conditions exceeds most wood and many synthetic alternatives, and it is dishwasher-tolerant.
+Zero aesthetic appeal, but exceptional performance per dollar.
 The definitive professional-production-kitchen handle material.

 Acrylic / Cast Resin with Inclusions